apple/swift-internals/api-design-guidelines/_conventions.md

-  * **In initializers that should be seen as “full-width type conversions,”** the initial argument should be the source of the conversion, and should be unlabelled.
+  * **In initializers that should be seen as “full-width type conversions,”** the initial argument should be the source of the conversion, and should be unlabeled.

     <details markdown="1">
     <summary></summary>